 Kiribati is a nation comprised of 33 atolls (21 inhabited) spread across a vast Pacific Ocean territory.
 The people of rural Kiribati are largely reliant upon a limited land base and coastal zone fisheries for both nutrition and livelihood.

-With support from the Least Developed Countries Fund, this project will build the adaptive capacity of vulnerable Kiribati communities to ensure food security under conditions of climate change.
+With support from the GEF-Least Developed Countries Fund, this project (2016 - 2022) focused on building the adaptive capacity of vulnerable Kiribati communities to ensure food security under conditions of climate change.

-The project objective is to build the adaptive capacity of vulnerable Kiribati communities to ensure food security under conditions of climate change.
+The project objective was to build the adaptive capacity of vulnerable Kiribati communities to ensure food security under conditions of climate change.

-To address these challenges and reach the project’s objective, the LDCF investment will support the realization of two components and related activities.
-Both components will be closely aligned so that national and site-based activities are designed to build synergies, increase awareness, and generate much more informed and strategic use of natural resources so that ecosystem integrity is able to continue to function as the foundation of food security needs.
+To address these challenges and reach the project’s objective, the LDCF investment supported the realization of two components and related activities.
+Both components were closely aligned so that national and site-based activities are designed to build synergies, increase awareness, and generate much more informed and strategic use of natural resources so that ecosystem integrity is able to continue to function as the foundation of food security needs.